 Philosophy & Literature

-The group generally meets the second Sunday of each month at 7 pm at the Clover Lane campus.
+The next meeting is Sunday, September 15.
+The group generally meets the second Sunday of each month at 7 pm in Fuller Chapel at 1280 Clover Lane.
 For questions or to be added to the group’s email list, contact Don Brown.

 September, Trust Woman: A Progressive Christian Argument for Reproductive Rights, by Rebecca Todd Peters, A minister and an ethicist offer a stirring argument that abortion can be a moral good

 October, The Mars Room, by Rachel Kushner, a novel about a woman who was a stripper and is serving two life sentences for murder.